Click Here for AUCTION LOGIN

 How will I get paid for my certificates sold at auction?

-Following the auction we will ask you to send an invoice to us.
+Following the auction (or following the issue of certificates for forward-sold RTFCs), we will ask you to send an invoice to us.
 We will then make payment to you once payment has been received from the buyer (less our fees).
 Payment is usually made within two weeks of the auction.

 How much will it cost me to sell my certificates through the e-TOC auction?